 Applicants will also be asked to give the details of two referees who will be contacted directly by QMUL to submit a reference.
 Further information including guidance notes can be found here.
 If neccesary you can save the information and continue the application at a later time.
 You are encouraged to contact us before applying if you want to ask questions about possible research projects.

 The Statement of Purpose and Research Proposal are both important documents in the admissions process.
-The Statement of Purpose is to allow you to describe your previous achievements, research experience and future plans, etc. It helps us to decide on the personal abilities and aspirations of an applicant.
-The Research Proposal is more specific in terms of research you wish to do in your PhD (although this can be quite broad), but again this enables us to assess your writing skills and general, preliminary knowledge of the subject.
-The Research Proposal section may be written after you have discussed possible projects with Astronomy Unit staff, although prior discussion of the proposed PhD project with a potential supervisor is optional.
-The Statement of Purpose and Research Proposal should each be no longer than one A4 page.
+The Statement of Purpose is to allow you to describe your previous achievements, research experience and future plans, etc. It helps us to come to decisions based on the personal abilities and aspirations of an applicant.
+The Research Proposal is more specific in terms of research you wish to do in your PhD (although this can be quite broad), but again this enables us to assess your writing skills and general preliminary knowledge of the subject.
+The Research Proposal section may be written after you have discussed possible projects with members of Astronomy Unit staff, although prior discussion of the proposed PhD project with a potential supervisor is optional.
+The Statement of Purpose and Research Proposal should be no longer than one A4 page each.